Duffy Daugherty

 Hugh Duffy Daugherty (September 8, 1915 – September 25, 1987) was an American football player and coach.
 He served as the head coach at Michigan State University from 1954 to 1972, compiling a record of 109–69–5.
-His 1965 and 1966 teams won national championships.
+His 1955 and 1957 and 1965 and 1966 teams won national championships.
 Daugherty's tenure of 19 seasons at the helm of the Michigan State Spartans football team is the longest of any head coach in the program's history.
 He was inducted into the College Football Hall of Fame as a coach in 1984.

 Early years, playing career, and military service

-Daugherty was born in Emeigh, Pennsylvania on September 8, 1915.
+Daugherty was born in Emeigh, Pennsylvania, on September 8, 1915.
 Though Daugherty would later become known as "the Irish pixie, short and stocky, a man of endearing charm, with smiles and jokes," both of his parents were Pennsylvania natives whose parents were immigrants from Scotland.
 His father, Joseph Daugherty, was the manager of a general merchandise store at Susquehanna in 1920.
 By 1930, the family had moved to Barnesboro, Pennsylvania, where Daugherty's father was working as an adjuster for a compensation and insurance company.
 Daugherty had two older brothers, John and Joseph, Jr., and a younger sister Jean.

 Raised as a Presbyterian, he converted to Catholicism in 1964.
 Daugherty played college football as a guard at Syracuse University.
 He was named co-captain of the Syracuse football team in his senior year in 1939.
 He enlisted in the United States Army on February 7, 1941, ten months before the United States entered World War II.

 In his enlistment papers, Daugherty listed his residence as Onondaga County, New York, and his occupation as "unskilled machine shop and related occupations."
 His height was recorded at 68 inches and his weight at 175 pounds.
 While serving in the Army, Daugherty was promoted from private to major and earned the Bronze Star.

 Early coaching career

-In 1946, upon his return from the war, Daugherty became an assistant coach in charge of linemen at Syracuse under Clarence L. "Biggie" Munn.
+In 1946, upon his return from the war, Daugherty became an assistant coach in charge of linemen at Syracuse under Biggie Munn.

 In December 1946, when Munn was hired to become the new head coach at Michigan State University for the 1947 season, Daugherty moved to East Lansing with him.
 Munn's teams had a great deal of success, winning the AP national championship in 1952.
 The next year, in their first year of Big Ten Conference play, Michigan State tied for the conference title with Illinois and defeated UCLA in the 1954 Rose Bowl.
 With Munn as head coach and Daugherty as an assistant, the Michigan State football team compiled a record of 54–9–2.
 The Michigan State lines coached by Daugherty in those years became known as "Duffy's Toughies."

 In December 1953, following Munn's promotion to Michigan State's athletic director, Daugherty became Michigan State's head football coach, the 15th in the history of Michigan State football.
 He became well known for his humorous quips during press conferences.